ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 Use this checklist before renewal and again before ACA reporting:

-How WHIA Helps Employers Turn Compliance Into a Better Benefits Strategy
+Turn ACA Compliance Into a Winning Benefits Strategy

 ACA compliance should not be separated from benefits strategy.
 The same decisions that affect penalties also affect recruitment, retention, renewal costs, employee satisfaction, and payroll administration.
 A bare-minimum plan might reduce employer cost on paper but create affordability, value, or employee relations problems.
 A richer plan might support hiring but still needs contribution tiers that pass the ACA test.